 Connect with HTTPS

 HTTPS (Hypertext Transfer Protocol Secure) helps protect information that's sent over the Internet.
-Outlook always uses HTTPS to encrypt your sign-in information (logon and password).
-When you log on to your Outlook account you have extra security when you read or write email.
+Outlook always uses HTTPS to encrypt your sign-in information (email address and password).
+When you sign in to your Outlook account, you have extra security when you read or write email.

 HTTPS helps keep your account secure from hackers, especially if you commonly use public computers or unsecure wireless connections.